North Carolina: Christmas Tree Capital!

 Throughout history, various civilizations have used symbols of nature in their homes during ceremonies or as cultural symbols.
 Romans decorated their environment with evergreen boughs as the winter solstice approached, symbolizing a new growing season to come.
 Ancient Egyptians also used greens during the winter solstice period, using green palm rushes, which symbolized the triumph of life over death in their celebrations of Ra, the Sun God.
 German Protestant Christians first brought trees into their houses and decorated them with candles in the 16th century; this was also the period during which the first “Tannenbaum” songs were composed.
 Emigrants from Germany, it is widely believed, were responsible for bringing the tradition with them to the New World – to America – in the mid-1800s.

 The tradition of having a live, decorated tree in the house was not adopted overnight in places like New England, where there was a large Puritan population that considered the practice pagan.
-During the 19th century, however, the tradition of a holiday tree grew in places like northern Europe and became popular in the U.S. as the number of Germany and Irish immigrants grew and Christmas ornaments from those areas started to be imported.
-In the early 1900s most tree decorations consisted of homemade ornaments, strings of popcorn, nuts and berries, and other handmade decorations including apples, nuts and cookies.
-Town squares began featuring their own trees, and soon the Christmas tree became commonplace in many American homes.
+During the 19th century, however, the tradition of a holiday tree grew in places like northern Europe and became popular in the U.S. as the number of German and Irish immigrants grew and Christmas ornaments from those areas started to be imported.
+In the early 1900s, most tree decorations consisted of homemade ornaments, strings of popcorn, nuts, and berries, and other handmade decorations including apples, nuts, and cookies.
+Town squares began featuring their trees, and soon the Christmas tree became commonplace in many American homes.

 The White House Tradition